(This post was last published on January 15th, 2018. We’ve updated it for accuracy and completeness.)

-Fulfillment by Amazon is used by a lot of third-party sellers.
-But, it doesn’t mean it’s right for your business.
+Just because Fulfillment by Amazon is used by a lot of third-party sellers, that doesn’t mean it’s right for your business.

-You have to evaluate its main benefits of faster shipping, easy returns, and potentially reaching more customers versus its service fees.
+You must evaluate its main benefits such as 2-day shipping and easy returns versus its service fees.
 Sellers also must factor in some cited issues with commingling and sales tax compliance.